husonlab/splitstree6/doc/user-manual.md

 #### Characters Filter

 The *Characters Filter* algorithm takes a Characters block as input and produces a Characters block as output.
-It provides several ways of filtering characters.
+It filter characters.
 The algorithm has the following options:

 `ExcludeGapSites =  <Boolean>` - exclude all sites that contain a gap